bjornarprytz/Archetype/README.md

 The goal for this project is to provide a useful framework for a card game.

 ## TODO
-- [x] Ability to make custom effects (not just keyworded ones)
-- [x] Clean up the transaction logic in ResourcePool
 - [ ] Avoid using null in card zone-transitions
 - [ ] Avoid using null in game logic
 - [ ] Unit Tests